dannyandcate/Hymns/README.md

 # Hymns
-Here are 74 Hymns in .txt, .pro, and .pdf format.
+Here are 74 Hymns in .txt, .pro, .chordpro, and .pdf format.